-In spite of a difficult year marked by a controversial BrewDog documentary and accusations of having fostered a toxic workspace , Watt’s quick to celebrate the company’s many successes.
-But on January 19, he took to Linkedin and owned up to not knowing his own weaknesses well enough.
+In spite of a difficult year marked by a controversial BrewDog documentary and accusations of having fostered a toxic workspace, Watt’s quick to celebrate the company’s many successes.
+But on January 19, he took to Linkedin and owned up to not having navigated the US beer importation process properly.

-And because we like him (many don’t) and were struck by his business acumen and self-appraisal, we are reposting this aspect of his article in full…
+And because we like him (many don’t) and appreciate his business acumen and self-appraisal, we are reposting this aspect of his article in full…

 Say what you will about James Watt he’s not afraid to acknowledge his mistakes both professional and personal.